Items you should definitely leave out of your trolley at the supermarket.

 Same goes for dips.
 Most dips can be made with a few fresh ingredients.
 You’ll also save heaps making them at home.
 Need some inspiration?
 Here are a few that are simple to prepare, most with ingredients you may already have in your kitchen:

 If it’s out of season but on the shelves, it’s been frozen for weeks or months.
-Or it has travelled from the other side of the world, frozen, and has lost nutrients and flavour.
+Or it has travelled from the other side of the world in cold storage and has lost nutrients and flavour.
 Stick to in-season produce and, when possible, buy Australian grown fruits and veg – it supports our farmers and is much better for you.

 8. Products placed near checkouts